prakash-hash/chaos-game/README.md

 ##  Installation
 i) Install node package on your device\
 ii) Clone repository and go into the main directory where the src, package.json etc are located.\
-iii) In the project directory
+iii) In the project directory, run
 ### `npm install`
-It will install all the dependencies
+this will install all the dependencies

 ### 2.